Program Quick Summary

 1. Official college transcript

-2. Copy of Picture ID
+2. Copy of government-issued ID

 3. Resume & cover letter